pulp-platform/pulpissimo/README.md

 For further information on how to design and integrate such accelerators, see `ips/hwpe-stream/doc` and https://arxiv.org/abs/1612.05974.

+# RNN Extension for PULPissimo
+todo

 ## Getting Started

-### Prerequisites
+### Prerequisites (adapted to the RNN Extensions)
 To be able to use the PULPissimo platform, you need to have installed the software development kit for PULP/PULPissimo.

-First install the system dependencies indicated here: https://github.com/pulp-platform/pulp-builder/blob/master/README.md
+First install the system dependencies indicated here: https://github.com/pulp-platform/pulp-builder/blob/master/README.md and install the RISC-V toolchain (clone and follow instructions from https://github.com/pulp-platform/pulp-riscv-gnu-toolchain/tree/renzo-isa) and set the path (e.g. from iis/centos machine release available here):
+`export PULP_RISCV_GCC_TOOLCHAIN=/usr/scratch/larain5/haugoug/public/pulp_riscv_gcc_renzo.2`

 Then execute the following commands:
 ```